A Uniform Confidence Band for the Marginal Treatment Effect Function: Introduction

 Our construction of uniform confidence bands is based on an asymptotic approximation of the supremum of the estimated MTE function over its domain of interest.
 We follow \textcite{heckman2005structural} for the setting.
 The semiparametric estimation of the finite-dimensional parameters is based on \textcite{carneiro2009estimating}.
 The local quadratic estimator estimates the MTE function as in \textcite{heckman2006understanding}.
-We approximate the supremum of a normalized version of the estimated function by the supremum of the Gaussian process using the result of \textcite{chernozhukov2012gaussian}.
+We approximate the supremum of a normalized version of the estimated function by the supremum of the Gaussian process using the result of \textcite{chernozhukov2014gaussian}.
 Then, we further approximate the Gaussian field by a stationary Gaussian field by the result of \textcite{ghosal2000testing}.
 We derive critical values using an analytic approximation of the distribution of the supremum of a stationary Gaussian process based on the arguments of \textcite{piterbarg1996asymptotic}.
 The theoretical analysis follows steps similar to those of \textcite{lee2017doubly}.
-However, our derivation necessitates non-trivial technical analysis due to the estimation of the MTE function as the first derivative of the nonparametric regression function.
-Additionally, we must carefully address the estimation error in the estimated propensity score.
-Overcoming this generated regressor problem constitutes our key technical contribution.
+However, our derivation requires non-trivial technical analysis because the MTE function is estimated as the first derivative of the nonparametric regression function, and the nonparametric estimation involves a generated regressor.